kansaineil/hype-annotation-guidelines/index.md

 **Question:** Is the adjective gratuitous?

-An adjective is gratuitous if it can be deleted without extensive rewriting or the sentence or changing the claim.
+An adjective is gratuitous if it can be deleted without extensive rewriting of the sentence and without changing the claim.

 ---

-**YES → GRATUITOUS**
+**YES**
 - Removal of the adjective (or the  phrase) with minimal local repair leaves the core meaning essentially unchanged.
 - Common when the head noun or verb already conveys the same core idea, so the proposition is left intact.
 Common in **attributive position**, especially with **definite noun phrases** (*the / this / these*), where the adjective mainly adds evaluation.
 - Allow for fixing number/determiner mismatch caused by deletion.